Super Bowl XXXIX: Broadcasting

 The game was televised in the United States by Fox, with play-by-play announcer Joe Buck and color commentators Troy Aikman and Cris Collinsworth.
 At age 35, Buck was the youngest announcer to call the play-by-play of a Super Bowl telecast.
-This also marked the first time since Super Bowl I that none of the network commentators had ever called a Super Bowl game before (although Collinsworth had worked three prior Super Bowl telecasts as a pregame analyst).
-This was the last game that Collinsworth broadcast as a member of Fox, as he chose to return to NBC in the following off-season.
+This also marked the first time since Super Bowl I that none of the television commentators had ever called a Super Bowl game before (although Collinsworth had worked three prior Super Bowl telecasts as a pregame analyst for NBC and then Fox).
+This was the last game that Collinsworth broadcast as a member of Fox, as he chose to return to NBC as a Football Night in America analyst in the following off-season.

 Pam Oliver (Patriots sideline) and Chris Myers (Eagles sideline) served as sideline reporters.
 James Brown hosted all the events with help from his fellow Fox NFL Sunday cast members Terry Bradshaw, Howie Long, and Jimmy Johnson.
 Jillian Barberie served as weather and entertainment reporter.
 This was the final Super Bowl that Brown hosted for Fox, as he would return to CBS following the 2005 season.

 For its Super Bowl lead-out program, Fox aired a special episode of The Simpsons ("Homer and Ned's Hail Mary Pass") and the series premiere of American Dad! ("Pilot").
 Local stations WTXF in Philadelphia and WFXT in Boston instead immediately aired their own local postgame shows/newscasts, delayed Fox's programming in those markets by an hour.

 Westwood One broadcast the game on radio, with Marv Albert calling the play-by-play, Boomer Esiason providing color commentary, and John Dockery and Bonnie Bernstein reporting from the sidelines.
 Jim Gray hosted the broadcast along with Dave Sims.